ebgaaron/diplib/doc/src/main.md

 explore the documentation to learn more about it.
 A good place to start are the following documentation pages:

-- The `dip::Image` class, everything else revolves around it.
+- The \ref dip::Image class, everything else revolves around it.
 - All functionality is categorized into <a href="modules.html">modules</a>.
 - \ref using_iterators, in case existing algorithms are not sufficient.
 - \ref design, might help understand the library architecture.